grwilson/WALinuxAgent/DELPHIX.md

 #### Resource Disk Management

-The Microsoft Azure platform supports the notion of a "resource disk" that is a temporary disk attached to VMs, whose purpose is to be used to store temporary data which one can afford to lose at any time, but can have higher IOPs and lower latency when comparied to the persistent disk(s) attached to the VM.
+The Microsoft Azure platform supports the notion of a "resource disk", which is a temporary disk attached to VMs, whose purpose is to be used to store temporary data which one can afford to lose at any time, but can have higher IOPs and lower latency when comparied to the persistent disk(s) attached to the VM.
 The Delphix Engine isn't capable of utilizing such a disk, so managing this additional device isn't supported.